-- Smith’s mind became “seriously impressed at age 12 with the all important concerns for the welfare of my immortal soul, which led me to searching the scriptures.”
-There was no mention of God or Satan, only The Lord.
+- Smith’s mind became “seriously impressed at age 12 with the all-important concerns for the welfare of my immortal soul, which led me to searching the scriptures.”

-- This first and only version in Smith’s own hand directly contradicts the 1838 version regarding what he knew and when – “my mind became exceedingly distressed…and by searching the scriptures I found that mankind did not come unto the lord, that man had apostatized from true and living faith and that there was no society or denomination that was built upon gospel of Christ as recorded in new testament.”
+- Contradicts the 1838 version regarding what Smith knew and when: “my mind became exceedingly distressed…and by searching the scriptures I found that mankind did not come unto the lord, that man had apostatized from true and living faith and that there was no society or denomination that was built upon gospel of Christ as recorded in new testament.”

 Two 1835 Versions

 “A pillar of fire appeared above my head; which presently rested down upon me, and filled me with unspeakable joy.
 A personage appeared in the midst of this pillar of flame, which was spread all around and yet nothing consumed.
 Another personage soon appeared like unto the first: he said unto me thy sins are forgiven thee.
 He testified unto me that Jesus Christ is the son of God.
 I saw many angels in this vision.
-I was about 14 years old when I received this first communication…” (The Early Accounts of Joseph Smith’s First Vision, Dean C. Jesse, BYU Studies, 9:284)
+I was about 14 years old when I received this first communication…” (See the full 1835 vision accounts HERE)

-- Now there are two personages, but one followed by another, conflicting with the 1838 version.
+- Two personages are mentioned, one followed by another, contradicting the 1838 version.

 - Many angels are mentioned.

-This most important change in this version is its contradiction of the 1832 account, suggesting “it had never entered into my heart” that no church was true, until he was told such in the vision, contradicting the 1832 version, wherein he said he already learned that by studying.
-Joseph states “My object in going to inquire of the Lord was to know which of all the sects was right, that I might know which to join.
+This most important change in this version is its contradiction of the 1832 account, suggesting “it had never entered into my heart” that no church was true, until he was told such in the vision.
+Smith states “My object in going to inquire of the Lord was to know which of all the sects was right, that I might know which to join.
 No sooner, therefore, did I get possession of myself, so as to be able to speak, than I asked the personages who stood above me in the light, which of all the sects was right, for at this time it had never entered into my heart that all were wrong and which I should join.”
-(Joseph Smith History)

 1842 Official LDS Version – The Wentworth Letter

-Joseph’s letter to John Wentworth was published in Times and Seasons on March 1, 1842.
+Joseph Smith’s letter to John Wentworth was published in Times and Seasons on March 1, 1842.
 This is the first published account of the first vision in the U.S. It is also the first time the Church officially stated that Native Americans are the primary descendants of the Lamanites.
 (See the 1842 account HERE)

 Joseph Fielding Smith was regularly protective of his family lineage and relation to Joseph Smith.
 Preferring faith inspiring traditional narratives, he is on record as having disavowed the Book of Mormon’s now officially validated method of seer stone dictation as “all hearsay, and personally, I do not believe that the use of such a (seer) stone was made in that translation.”
-(Early Mormonism and the Magic World View, p.
-173)

-In 1950, Levi Young, President of 1st Quorum of 70’s, requested access to the journal, which Joseph Fielding Smith promptly denied.
-Levi went over his head, obtained clearance, gaining access to the private safe only after promising not to tell anyone or copy anything.
-In 1952, Lamar Peterson, an amateur historian, was interviewing Levi Young when he mentioned a “strange account of the first vision,” but said it needed to remain confidential.
-Peterson retained the confidence until Levi’s death, at which time he informed Gerald and Sandra Tanner, who began writing about the elusive document.
+In 1950, Levi Young, president of First Quorum of Seventies, requested access to the journal, which Joseph Fielding Smith denied.
+Levi went over his head and obtained clearance, gaining access to the private safe only after promising not to tell anyone or copy anything.
+In 1952, Lamar Peterson, an amateur historian, interviewed Levi Young when he mentioned a “strange account of the first vision,” but said it needed to remain confidential.
+Peterson maintained confidentiality until Levi’s death in 1963, at which time Lamar informed Gerald and Sandra Tanner who began writing about the enigmatic document.

-As public pressure escalated, Joseph Fielding Smith taped the pages back into the journal.
-He then reluctantly made the archive available to BYU student Paul Cheesman, who included it in his 1965 master’s thesis, which was not widely circulated.
-There is irony in the fact that the Tanners, arguably the most persistent of anti-Mormon advocates, rather than God’s one true church, were the first to make the original first vision draft available to the public.
+As public pressure escalated, Joseph Fielding Smith taped the pages back into the journal before reluctantly making the archive available to BYU student Paul Cheesman, who included it in his 1965 master’s thesis.

 - Mormon Discussion Podcast, Hiding Church History